buhuipao/anyproxy/README.md

 - **Round-Robin**: Automatic load distribution across clients in the same group
 - **Zero-Config**: No complex username formats, just group_id and password
 - **High Availability**: Seamless failover when clients disconnect
-- **Persistent Credentials**: Optional file-based credential storage for production use
+- **Persistent Credentials**: Optional file or database-based credential storage for production use

 ## 🏗️ System Architecture